The Future of Google Ads (AdWords) In the Next Decade

 What do you see as being the biggest threat to Google Ads?

-We all nodded at Andrew’s comment around “Google getting squeezed; but not being able to see a single technology or entity being the Google killer.”
+We all nodded at Andrew’s comment about “Google getting squeezed, but not being able to see a single technology or entity being the Google killer.”

 As none of us believed the threat was from a search engine – where would the threat come from?

-My opinion was that the biggest threat is their own success.
-As more advertisers flock to the platform and it becomes easier to use, eventually it’ll stop being the fantastic ROI-driver it is.
-Speaking to client-side marketeers in expensive search verticals such as insurance, there are already internal conversations around the profitability of paid search.
+My opinion was that the biggest threat was their success.
+As more advertisers flock to the platform and it becomes easier to use, eventually, it’ll stop being the fantastic ROI driver it is.
+Speaking to client-side marketers and inexpensive search verticals such as insurance, there are already internal conversations around paid search profitability.

 However, I do believe that Google will combat this by: